 There is no shame around needing this help - in an ideal world this kind of emotional support for living with the demands of diabetes would be offered to everyone with diabetes.

 Relaxation techniques, such as mindful breathing and deep muscle relaxation are great skills to equip yourself so you can have strategies to manage when you’re in the midst of a hypo.

-If you feel able to, do share how you’re feeling about hypos with your HCP.
-If you’re not satisfied with the way your HCP is responding to your concerns or you don’t feel able to assert yourself, you may want to think about who else is involved in your care who you could talk to.
-Perhaps talk to other people with diabetes, perhaps on the Support Forum, or if the anxiety of hypos makes it difficult for you to talk about it, Diabetes UK Helpline may be able to guide you as to how you can have these kind of discussions.
+If you feel able to, do share how you’re feeling about hypos with a member of your diabetes team.
+If you’re not satisfied with the way they respond to your concerns or you don’t feel able to assert yourself, you may want to think about who else is involved in your care who you could talk to.
+Perhaps talk to other people with diabetes, perhaps on our online support forum or if the anxiety of hypos makes it difficult for you to talk about it, our helpline may be able to guide you as to how you can have these kind of discussions.